- This event has passed.

 Christopher Luscombe’s productions include Love’s Labour’s Lost, Much Ado About Nothing and Twelfth Night for The RSC, The Merry Wives of Windsor and Nell Gwynn for Shakespeare’s Globe and in the West End, Enjoy, When We Are Married and The Madness of George III.
 He is an associate artist of the Royal Shakespeare Company.

-Rehearsal photographs by Geraint Lewis
+Production photographs by Geraint Lewis